department-of-veterans-affairs/vets-website/_disability/get-benefits.md

 <div class="small-8 columns"  markdown="1">

-- Veterans who are filing claims for Disability Compensation
+- Veterans who are filing claims for disability benefits
-- Servicemembers who are getting ready to seperate
+- Servicemembers who are getting ready to separate from the militar
-- Survivors of Veterans and Servicemember who can submit compensation claims
+- Survivors of Veterans and Servicemembers who may be eligible for benefits

 </div>